 There was a short moment a few years ago when Insight took away their 5% interest savings accounts, which was a bummer and reduced how much I had in my 5% interest accounts.
 But then, a few months after Insight took away the 5% interest accounts, they brought them back for current account holders with no explanation as to why they brought them back.
 I’m not asking questions, so as long as it’s still active, I’ll keep using it.

-And so, as of 2020, my emergency fund sits, fully-funded, at $42,000, earning approximately 5% interest every year.
+And so, my emergency fund sits, fully-funded, at $42,000, earning approximately 5% interest every year.
 It generates about $2,100 of interest each year without me having to do anything – and it gives me comfort in knowing that I have a lot of cash sitting there that cannot lose value and that I can access if I ever need to.

 How To Create Your 5% Interest Emergency Fund